 Some common questions about Altitude Sickness?

 Altitude sickness is a dangerous health problem that is caused due to high altitudes where the air is thin with no vegetation.
 It happens due to less oxygen in the air at high altitudes.
 The quick hike up to the high altitude is the reason behind this problem.

 2. At what height, does altitude sickness happen?

 The mild of altitude sickness can be seen from 2500m however the symptoms can only be seen from the altitude of 3000m.

 3. What is the height of Lukla?

 The altitude of Lukla is 2860m.
-On the first day, you take the flight from Kathmandu which has an altitude of 1400m to Lukla which is the major reason for not adjusting with altitude.
+On the first day, you take the flight from Kathmandu which has an altitude of 1400m to Lukla which is the major reason for not adjusting to altitude.

 4. Does chocolate help with altitude sickness?

 Chocolate somewhat helps with altitude sickness.
 Take some dark chocolate with you.
-Chewing cocoa is considered as an aid to prevent altitude sickness during mountain trips.
+Chewing cocoa is considered an aid to prevent altitude sickness during mountain trips.